YajasD/yajasd.github.io/_posts/2018-05-24-The-Price-of-Gold.md

 --> Scraped the price of Gold using Selenium from this <a href='http://onlygold.com/Info/Search-Gold-Prices.asp'>website.</a>

--->Inflation Data was scraped using Selenium too.
+-->Inflation Data was scraped using Selenium from this <a href='https://inflationdata.com/Inflation/Inflation_Rate/CurrentInflation.asp?reloaded=true'>one.</a>

 -->The other websites were nice enough to provide a direct download link!